dobots/scenario_runner/scenarios/README.md

 ## Code structure
-In this section we will walk through the structure of this ROS package and discuss in details each component needed for creating a scenario.
+In this section, we will walk through the structure of this ROS package and discuss in detail each component needed for creating a scenario.

 **xml folder:** Contains the description of the behavior tree.